johann-solo/oliveandmango.github.io/site/content/blog/2019-02-21-classic-black-bean-soup.md

 </br>
 </br>

 Let talk ingredients or more specifically the beans.
 I know you may be tempted to fast track and use canned beans, but if you want a super tasty soup do not use canned black beans.
 That really does go for any soup or stew that calls for beans.
 I know we are all busy and don’t have time to cook beans, but believe me when I tell you it’s worth it.
-I chose [Bob’s Red Mill Premium Quality Black Turtle Beans](https://www.bobsredmill.com/black-turtle-beans.html) for this soup because I love them.
+I chose <span class="highlight"><a rel="nofollow" href="https://www.bobsredmill.com/black-turtle-beans.html"> Bob’s Red Mill Premium Quality Black Turtle Beans</a></span> for this soup because I love them.
 They cook up predictably delicious every time.
-Perfectly tender, mild and subtlety sweet, and  always a high quality product as expected when it comes to [Bob’s Red Mill](https://www.bobsredmill.com/?utm_source=TheOliveAndMango&utm_medium=influencer&utm_campaign=bobsredmill).
+Perfectly tender, mild and subtlety sweet, and  always a high quality product as expected when it comes to <span class="highlight"><a rel="nofollow" href="https://www.bobsredmill.com/?utm_source=TheOliveAndMango&utm_medium=influencer&utm_campaign=bobsredmill">Bob’s Red Mill</a></span>.
 Bob’s Red Mill offers the largest lines of organic, whole grain food in the country.
 All of their products are certified Kosher and made with ingredients grown from non-GMO seeds.
 </br>
 </br>
 ![Classic Black Bean Soup](/images/uploads/2019_02_21_classic_black_bean_soup_4.jpg)